PradeepLoganathan/pradeepl-blog/content/blog/rest-vs-graphql-vs-grpc/index.md

 ---

+APIs are vital for creating modern digital experiences that can be accessed easily, customized, and securely integrated with backend systems.
+APIs are the modern equivalent of "plug and play" connectors in software.
+They simplify how systems communicate, offering flexibility and independence within an enterprise

 The API landscape is constantly evolving, with new tools and trends emerging to shape the way we build and consume data.
+One of the most significant decisions as part of building API's is selecting the API architectural style you will be using.
 But even amidst this change, three technologies stand out as the reigning champions: [REST]({{< ref "/series/rest" >}}), GraphQL, and gRPC.
 Each boasts unique strengths and weaknesses, making the decision of which one to use a strategic challenge.
 This detailed exploration aims to provide a comprehensive understanding of these technologies, highlighting their comparative advantages, disadvantages, and optimal use cases to inform a strategic decision-making process.

 # REST - The Timeless Standard